luloxi/PunkSociety/README.md

 ## Other features

-- **Media Player**: A native media player for music or videos that supports playlists, song likes, and playback across mobile and desktop devices via a Progressive Web App (PWA).
-This allows users to control music playback even from mobile notifications.
 - **Web2.5 Social Login**: Allow users to sign up with Twitter, Google, or Instagram.
 This process also auto-generates a wallet.
 - **Multi-language support**
 - **Accessibility support**: Text-to-speech and visual helpers to enable usage by visually and hearing impaired people